evangalen/home-assistant-frontend/workshop/05-corrective-maintenance.md

           selector: pair
 ```

-By placing a `constraints` entry next to our `rule` entry, we can apply constraints to one of more meta-variables.
+By placing a `constraints` entry next to our `rule` entry, we can apply constraints to one of more meta-variables.\
 In this case we specify the following constraints for `PROPERTY_OPTIONS`:
 - it must be an object type
-- containing a `type` property
+- it most contain a `type` property

-Last but not least, notice that we not directly using the `pattern` entry to specify our code pattern, but use a [Pattern Object](https://ast-grep.github.io/guide/rule-config/atomic-rule.html#pattern-object) to specify more context for our code pattern with an additionally `selector` to only keep the `pair` node.
+Last but not least, notice that we are not directly using the `pattern` entry to specify our code pattern.
+Instead, we use a [Pattern Object](https://ast-grep.github.io/guide/rule-config/atomic-rule.html#pattern-object) to specify more context for our code pattern with an additionally `selector` to
+only keep the `pair` node.
-This is neccesary, because when directly using `type: Boolean` as a `pattern` entry, the pattern will be parsed as a (JavaScript) Labeled Statement; also see  [ast-grep Playground](https://ast-grep.github.io/playground.html#eyJtb2RlIjoiQ29uZmlnIiwibGFuZyI6InR5cGVzY3JpcHQiLCJxdWVyeSI6IkNvbnN0cnVjdG9yPCQkJF8+IiwicmV3cml0ZSI6IiIsInN0cmljdG5lc3MiOiJhc3QiLCJzZWxlY3RvciI6IiIsImNvbmZpZyI6IiMgeWFtbC1sYW5ndWFnZS1zZXJ2ZXI6ICRzY2hlbWE9aHR0cHM6Ly9yYXcuZ2l0aHVidXNlcmNvbnRlbnQuY29tL2FzdC1ncmVwL2FzdC1ncmVwL21haW4vc2NoZW1hcy9ydWxlLmpzb25cblxuaWQ6IGZpbmQtYm9vbGVhbi1saXQtcHJvcGVydHktd2l0aG91dC10eXBlXG5sYW5ndWFnZTogdHNcbnJ1bGU6XG4gIHBhdHRlcm46IHxcbiAgICB0eXBlOiBCb29sZWFuXG4iLCJzb3VyY2UiOiIvLyBMYWJlbGVkIHN0YXRlbWVudCwgd2l0aCBgdHlwZWAgbGFiZWwgYW5kIGBCb29sZWFuYCB2YWx1ZTtcbi8vIHNlZSBhbHNvOiBodHRwczovL2RldmVsb3Blci5tb3ppbGxhLm9yZy9lbi1VUy9kb2NzL1dlYi9KYXZhU2NyaXB0L1JlZmVyZW5jZS9TdGF0ZW1lbnRzL2xhYmVsXG50eXBlOiBCb29sZWFuXG5cbmNsYXNzIENscyB7XG4gIEBwcm9wZXJ0eSh7IHR5cGU6IEJvb2xlYW4gfSkgcHVibGljIG5hcnJvdyA9IGZhbHNlO1xufVxuIn0=) .
+This is necessary, because when directly using `type: Boolean` as a `pattern` entry, the pattern will be parsed as a
+(JavaScript) Labeled Statement; also see [example in ast-grep Playground](https://ast-grep.github.io/playground.html#eyJtb2RlIjoiQ29uZmlnIiwibGFuZyI6InR5cGVzY3JpcHQiLCJxdWVyeSI6IkNvbnN0cnVjdG9yPCQkJF8+IiwicmV3cml0ZSI6IiIsInN0cmljdG5lc3MiOiJhc3QiLCJzZWxlY3RvciI6IiIsImNvbmZpZyI6IiMgeWFtbC1sYW5ndWFnZS1zZXJ2ZXI6ICRzY2hlbWE9aHR0cHM6Ly9yYXcuZ2l0aHVidXNlcmNvbnRlbnQuY29tL2FzdC1ncmVwL2FzdC1ncmVwL21haW4vc2NoZW1hcy9ydWxlLmpzb25cblxuaWQ6IGZpbmQtYm9vbGVhbi1saXQtcHJvcGVydHktd2l0aG91dC10eXBlXG5sYW5ndWFnZTogdHNcbnJ1bGU6XG4gIHBhdHRlcm46IHxcbiAgICB0eXBlOiBCb29sZWFuXG4iLCJzb3VyY2UiOiIvLyBMYWJlbGVkIHN0YXRlbWVudCwgd2l0aCBgdHlwZWAgbGFiZWwgYW5kIGBCb29sZWFuYCB2YWx1ZTtcbi8vIHNlZSBhbHNvOiBodHRwczovL2RldmVsb3Blci5tb3ppbGxhLm9yZy9lbi1VUy9kb2NzL1dlYi9KYXZhU2NyaXB0L1JlZmVyZW5jZS9TdGF0ZW1lbnRzL2xhYmVsXG50eXBlOiBCb29sZWFuXG5cbmNsYXNzIENscyB7XG4gIEBwcm9wZXJ0eSh7IHR5cGU6IEJvb2xlYW4gfSkgcHVibGljIG5hcnJvdyA9IGZhbHNlO1xufVxuIn0=) .

 Now let's rerun out search rule:
 ```sh
 ast-grep scan --rule ../ast-grep/rules/search/find-boolean-lit-property-without-type.yml ../src
 ```

 Notice that the shown `@property` no longer includes decorators / annotations other than `@property` and that only
 `@property` are included without a `type` property.

 But notice that `@property` with `attribute: false` are still included.